iSOLveIT/mkdocs-notes/README.rst

 =================

 Build MkDocs documentation and transfer build files to a target branch.
-The target branch contents can be copied to any static site hosting platform such as Heroku.
+The target branch contents can be copied to any static site hosting platform such as GitHub Pages.

 Usage
 =====

-This action only help you build and commit MkDocs documentation to ``target_branch``, branch.
-So we need some other actions:
+This action only helps you build and commit MkDocs documentation to ``target_branch``, branch.

+Also we need to use some other actions:

-- ``action/setup-python@v3`` for installing python and pip
+- ``action/setup-python@v3`` for installing Python and Pip
 - ``actions/checkout`` for checking out git repository
-- ``ad-m/github-push-action`` for pushing site to remote
+- ``ad-m/github-push-action`` for pushing static build files to remote target branch

-So you can create a YAML file with the following contents in the ``.github/workflows`` directory in your repository:
+For example, you can create a YAML file for your GitHub workflow with the following contents and save it under the ``.github/workflows`` directory in your repository:

 .. code-block:: yaml